Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/attribute_profiles.md

 +++
 title = 'Attribute Profiles'
-linkTitle = 'Attribute Profiles' description = 'Written by Candy' weight = 0
-draft = false
+linkTitle = 'Attribute Profiles' description = 'Attribute profiles allow you to change the stats of a suit dynamically, allowing you to better balance your suit.' weight = 0 draft = false
 +++